 College provides free mono printing to current members for academic purposes.
-You can print via the web and collect it from the printers in the RE Building (or the MCR for post-graduate students).
+You can print via the web and collect it (within 12 hours) from the Kyocera printers in the basement of the Library and Study Centre, the JCR Lounge (for under-graduates) or the MCR (for post-graduate students).

 There are instructions for using the web based printing system here.

 Paid colour printing is also now available using the same system to all four locations.
 It costs 10p per side (to be charged to your next Battels bill).

 The Network - getting connected to the wireless